Mapping Milestones on the Roadmap to Net Zero

-An opportunity to hear from Ian Learmonth, the CEO of the Clean Energy Finance Corporation about the leadership of the world’s largest “green bank” in helping Australia reach Net Zero by 2050 and encouraging sustainable cross sector investments for a greener future.
+Attendees had an opportunity to hear from Ian Learmonth, the CEO of the Clean Energy Finance Corporation about the leadership of the world’s largest “green bank” in helping Australia reach Net Zero by 2050 and efforts to encourage sustainable cross sector investments for a greener future.

 Working closely with Australia’s private sector the Clean Energy Finance Corporation (CEFC) recently surpassed $10 billion in lifetime investment commitments.
 They are leading the way with investments in hydrogen, recycling, energy storage and green infrastructure.